-Take a shower with full attention: appreciating the touch of water, temperature changes, the smell of soap.
+Take a shower with full attention: appreciating the touch of water, temperature changes, and the smell of soap.

-Concentrated coffee: or tea, or juice, water.
+Concentrated coffee: tea, juice, water.
 Whatever you have for breakfast.
 Listen to the sound of the coffee maker or the kettle, observe the process of making your drink and wake up your smell with its aroma.

 Move to connect with the body: Physical exercise is an opportunity to practice mindfulness.
-Pay your attention, especially to three aspects: breathing, the postures you adopt and the movements you make, moment by moment.
+Pay your attention, especially to three aspects: breathing, the postures you adopt, and the movements you make, moment by moment.

 Listening carefully: in case you did not know if you have two ears and one mouth is to listen twice as much as you speak.
 At least one conversation a day, with anyone with whom you interact, intend to listen to it with all your attention.

 The self-check: Pause and evaluate the state of your body and your mind.
 How is your posture?
 Are you clenching your jaws?
 Are you thirsty?
 You will be surprised at what you learn about yourself through these records if you practice regularly.
 Try introducing these mini checks more or less every hour.
-If it serves you, you can set some alarm to let you know.
+If it serves you, you can set some alarms to let you know.
 Ding-dong: connect with your privacy.
 Ding dong: keep going.